Updated: March 30, 2022

-Navigating information about abortion can be difficult because of the endless anti-choice propaganda available that’s designed to shame us out of our decision.
-At Austin Women’s Health Center, we understand the decision to have an abortion can be a complex, yet necessary, decision — and we want to support you and offer you choices.
+Navigating an abortion can be complex, especially if you’ve been shamed or live in a state that doesn’t provide resources.
+At Austin Women’s Health Center, we understand that the decision to have an abortion can be a complex yet necessary decision — and we want to support your choices.
 If you’re considering abortion, you deserve accurate, evidence-based information when deciding what type of abortion is right for you.
-In this blog, we’ll discuss the differences between medication and surgical abortion, how each option works, and some tips to keep in mind!
+This blog will discuss the differences between medication and surgical abortion, how each option works, and some tips to keep in mind!

-Medication abortion is 98% effective when under 8 weeks, and it’s a two-part process that requires taking the first pill, mifepristone, in-office with our doctor at the visit following your initial ultrasound.
+Medication abortion is a two-part process that requires taking the first pill, mifepristone, in-office with our doctor at the visit following your initial ultrasound.
 Mifepristone blocks progesterone and stops the growth of the pregnancy.
 It’s possible to have side effects, such as nausea, dizziness, cramping, or bleeding from this medication, and it’s possible — but less common — that patients will pass the pregnancy with the first medication.
-You’ll be given a packet that includes things like anti-nausea medication, a prescription for pain relief, and misoprostol.
+You’ll be given a packet that includes anti-nausea medication, a prescription for pain relief, and misoprostol.

 Surgical Abortion (Available up to 16-18 weeks Into Pregnancy)

 Unlike a medication abortion, a surgical abortion (98% effective) completes the abortion process while you’re at the clinic and accompanied by our doctor, nurses, and other trained clinic staff.
-We’re able to provide you with anxiety management, as well as IV sedation that helps with both anxiety and discomfort, but not all patients find it necessary.
+In addition, we’re able to provide you with anxiety management and IV sedation that helps with both anxiety and discomfort, but not all patients find it necessary.

-A surgical abortion involves injecting a local anesthetic to numb the cervix before using a dilator for a short amount of time to gently stretch the cervix.
-Once the cervix is dilated, a cannula is inserted into the uterus and suction is used to remove the pregnancy.
+A surgical abortion involves injecting a local anesthetic to numb the cervix before using a dilator for a short amount of time to stretch the cervix gently.
+Once the cervix is dilated, a cannula is inserted into the uterus, and suction is used to remove the pregnancy.
 It takes around 5 minutes to complete, and afterward, you’ll spend some time in our recovery room — where we have snacks, heating pads, and comfortable seating — while being monitored by our nurses before going home.
-For pregnancies that require a 2-day procedure — the doctor will insert laminaria, or medical-grade dried seaweed — into your cervix on the first day, which will absorb moisture and slowly expand your cervix overnight.
-When you come back the next day, the doctor will remove the laminaria, and the abortion will continue as described before.
+For pregnancies requiring a 2-day procedure, the doctor will insert laminaria, or medical-grade dried seaweed — into your cervix on the first day, absorbing moisture and slowly expanding your cervix overnight.
+The doctor will remove the laminaria when you come back the next day, and the abortion will continue as described before.

 Deciding Which Method Is Best For You

 Thinking about what method is best for you before you arrive at the clinic can help you be prepared and know what to expect.
-Some people prefer a medical abortion because they want to be in the comfort of their own home, because of work schedules, or because they’re parents, and don’t have childcare for the necessary three visits.
+For example, some people prefer a medical abortion because they want to be in the comfort of their own home, work schedules, or parents and don’t have childcare for the necessary three visits.
 Others prefer a surgical abortion because they feel most comfortable completing the abortion with a doctor in a licensed medical clinic, which is faster to complete, and they don’t have to come back for a follow-up visit.
 Below are some benefits to each method that may help you decide:

 - It can be used early on in pregnancy